GOP candidate’s private equity resume draws scrutiny in Va.

 Carlyle made investments in several companies under Youngkin's leadership that moved at least 1,300 American jobs offshore, according to Department of Labor data.

-They include Metaldyne LLC, a North Carolina car parts company that sent 176 jobs to Korea in 2008; the Texas company Commemorative Brands that produced class rings and sent more than 260 jobs to Mexico between 2005 and 2013, and Ohio-based car part manufacturer Veyance Technologies that sent nearly 300 jobs to Mexico between 2009 and 2011.
+They include Metaldyne LLC, a North Carolina car parts company that sent 176 jobs to Korea in 2008; the Texas company Commemorative Brands, which produced class rings and sent more than 260 jobs to Mexico between 2005 and 2013; and Ohio-based car part manufacturer Veyance Technologies, which sent nearly 300 jobs to Mexico between 2009 and 2011.

-Veyance Technologies was among those companies in a larger fund in which McAuliffe had invested, which means he would have profited from the deal.
+Veyance Technologies was among those companies in a larger fund in which McAuliffe had invested; that means he would have profited from the deal.

-A representative for Carlyle declined to comment.
-The company’s leadership has struggled to defend some of their decisions at times.
+A representative for Carlyle declined to comment for this story.
+The company's leadership has struggled to defend some of their decisions at times.

 The firm in 2005 acquired a minority stake in Combined Systems Inc., a “less-lethal” munitions manufacturer that produced tear gas and “super-sock bean bags” subsequently used by governments in Tunisia, Egypt and China to crack down on pro-democracy protesters.